53rd Infantry Brigade Combat Team

 The 53rd Infantry Brigade Combat Team is an infantry brigade combat team of the Florida Army National Guard.
 The 53rd Infantry Brigade is the largest National Guard unit in the state of Florida.
 The brigade was one of fifteen enhanced readiness brigades, designed and trained to support active duty divisions.
 The brigade includes 32 units in Florida and Alabama with 4,166 authorized personnel.

 History

 At the time the United States entered World War in 1917, a brigade of the New York National Guard, the 3rd, was redesignated the 53rd Infantry Brigade.
 That brigade saw overseas service with the 27th Infantry Division (United States).
 In the mid-2020s, that brigade's heritage is carried on by the 53rd Troop Command of the New York Army National Guard (NY ARNG).

+The modern 53rd Infantry Brigade carries the lineage of Battery B, 116th Field Artillery that was organized 5 December 1921 in Tampa, Florida, after serving in World War II as part of the 31st Division it was inactivated 20 December 1945 at Camp Stoneman, California.
+It was reorganized 15 April 1947 in Tampa as Battery B., 1st Howitzer Battalion, 116th Artillery.

 Cold War and 1990s

 The 53rd Infantry Brigade (Separate) was formed in 1963; redesignated as an armored brigade circa 1 March 1964, and then returned to being an infantry brigade 1967-68.

 When the 48th Armored Division was disbanded in 1968, its units in Florida became part of the 53rd Infantry Brigade (Separate).
 The distinctive unit insignia was originally approved for the non-color bearing units of the 53d Armored Brigade on 9 January 1967.
 It was redesignated for the 53d Infantry Brigade on 25 July 1968.

 The brigade participated in hurricane relief operations in 1992 in response to Hurricane Andrew whereby the brigade was deployed for nearly two months to Miami.

 The Florida Army National Guard 53rd Infantry Brigade was the first of fifteen Army National Guard enhanced readiness brigades to rotate through the Joint Readiness Training Center (JRTC) at Fort Polk, Louisiana, 10–26 June 1995.
 Participating in the training were 65 per cent of the Florida Army National Guard.
 A convoy of 1,000 vehicles traveled from Miami to Panama City, Florida to be loaded on barges and shipped to Fort Polk for the National Guard Brigade training.
 The brigade also has a training relationship with the 82nd Airborne Division.

 The U.S. Army has since eliminated the "Enhanced Brigade" program of directly augmenting active duty combat arms units with Army National Guard units.